 4. Don’t forget to carry toilet tissue with you.
 Indian toilets rarely have paper.
 Indians use water to clean themselves.
 Also, don’t frown on such activity.
 It’s their culture.
 Just use your own toilet tissue and get it over with.

 5. Don’t trust people blindly.
 Con artists are quick to spot a foreigner and will do all they can to make a quick buck.
-They could lead you to a drinking place and trying to even get a bottle or two free drinks from you.
+They could lead you to a drinking place and trying to even get a bottle or two of free drinks from you.
 Keep an eye on that.
 However, most Indians are honest people who are eager to go the extra mile to help a newcomer out.
 It’s the bad apple that you need to be aware of.

 7. Do not assume that the food is not spicy: Be aware that Indian food is spicy and they generally are that way, so explicitly state your intolerance to spice at restaurants or eateries.